rproskuryakov/rproskuryakov.github.io/content/about.md

 **MLOps Engineer, April 2024 – present time**

 * Documented all business processes of the MLOps team using BPMN diagrams.
+Implemented process metrics and SLA.
 * Deployed multiple important machine learning models using Triton Inference Server.
 * Refactored image search pipeline that is responsible for 20% of company's revenue.